North America Healthcare IT Market

 Data Triangulation

-After arriving at the overall market size, using the market size estimation processes, the market was split into several segments and subsegments.
+After determining the overall market size, the estimation process divided the market into several segments and subsegments.
 To complete the overall market engineering process and arrive at the exact statistics of each market segment and subsegment, the data triangulation and market breakdown procedures were employed, wherever applicable.
-The data was triangulated by studying various factors and trends from both the demand and supply sides in the North American healthcare IT market.
+The data was triangulated by studying various factors and trends from both the demand and supply sides in the North America healthcare IT market.

 Market Definition